 Is there a minimum GPA or LSAT score that Bowen considers?

 There is no minimum GPA or LSAT score.
 All completed applications are considered.

 I have a graduate degree.
 Will this improve my chances of admission?

 Graduate degrees rarely make or break applicantsâ€™ chances of admission.
-Undergraduate academic records are given much more weight.
+If included, graduate records will be looked at in comparison to applicants’ undergraduate records, but undergraduate academic records are given primary consideration by the Admissions Committee.

 Why is my GPA on my LSDAS Law School Report lower than the GPA on my college transcript?

-For purposes of the Law School Report, your GPA is converted by the LSDAS to a uniform scale.
+For purposes of the Law School Report, your GPA is converted by the Credential Assembly Service (CAS) to a uniform scale.
 In many cases this conversion lowers your GPA from what is reflected on your transcript.
 The disparity often occurs in cases where applicants repeated courses due to low initial grades.
-All grades received in a course are calculated for purposes of the Law School Report, even if your college only calculated the highest grade.
+All grades received in a course are calculated for purposes of the CAS Report, even if your college only calculated the highest grade.
 The difference could be caused by other reasons as well; you can find out more about these factors from the LSAC.